ashishchauhan9596/ease_code_fxns/README.md

 # ease_code_fxns
-  -provide each function for various problem
+1. provide each function for various problem

-  -copy and play
+2. copy and play